LoveStoned: Music video

 Directed by Robert Hales, filming for the music video took place at Web Studios in Salford, England.
 In order for the lighting effects, Timberlake and Hales were required to use 600 kilowatts of lighting power, the most the studios ever used.
 Visual effects for the video were produced by the multi-disciplinary design studio, Blind.

 In the video, Timberlake is illustrated in the form of a blue frequency.
 Throughout this portion of the video, a woman and a heart are also seen in this form.
 Mid-way in the song, Timberlake can be seen playing an electric guitar.
 Also, the first half of the "I Think She Knows Interlude" is cut out in the video.
 At the end, Timberlake is shown singing in a white background with electronic pulses traveling along the hills behind him, symbolizing his state of mind is in a trance.

 The video for "LoveStoned/I Think She Knows" premiered on Yahoo!
 Music on June 13, 2007, and on MuchMusic's MuchOnDemand on June 14, 2007.
 Total Request Live (TRL) premiered the video on June 18 and it debuted at number nine on June 19.

+The music video on YouTube has received over 90 million views as of April 2024.

 Live performances

 Timberlake performed "LoveStoned" live at MTV Europe Music Awards 2006 at the 2007 MTV Video Music Awards. and again at the Victoria's Secret Fashion Show.

-The song was part of the set list for FutureSex/LoveShow (2007), Legends of the Summer (2013), The 20/20 Experience World Tour (2013–15) and The Man of the Woods Tour (2018–19).
+The song was part of the set list for FutureSex/LoveShow (2007), Legends of the Summer Stadium Tour with rapper Jay-Z (2013), The 20/20 Experience World Tour (2013–15), The Man of the Woods Tour (2018–19) and The Forget Tomorrow World Tour (2024-2025).

 In addition it was featured on the setlist for three editions of Rock in Rio in 2013, 2014 and 2017.